Skip to main content

 Port reference

-Expose only the ports needed by your tests.
-The WaitStrategy should target port 8899 (ARM) as that is the last service to become ready.
+The WaitStrategy targets port 8899 (ARM) as that is the last service to become ready.